Dudinsky01/Auto_OpenVPN-PY/README.md

 # How it works

 This script is designed to be run on the OpenVPN server.
-It will create 2 files : the server file .ovpn
-                                                                                  the client file .ovpn
+It will create 2 files : server file .ovpn - client file .ovpn

 Leave the server file .ovpn on the server machine and move the client file .ovpn to the client machine.
 When finished, you will be ask if you want to transfer the client file on the client via scp.